 - Adult & pediatric Hepatitis B vaccinations

 - Meningitis vaccines

 - Specialty vaccines

 Please remember to check with your insurance company regarding your vaccine benefit coverage as there may be restrictions on insurance policy coverage of some vaccines.

 Immunization Policy at Generations

 In response to increasing questions and requests to differ from recommended guidelines concerning immunization schedules, Generations Family Practice has an updated vaccine policy which we will use to guide us in the area of vaccines.
 This policy is available in our office as well.

 Generations Family Practice is firmly committed to protecting the health of your children and your family.
 Thus, we require all of our patients to be vaccinated.
 We believe in the effectiveness and safety of vaccines, and that all children and adults should receive the recommended vaccines according to the schedule published by the Centers for Disease Control and Prevention (CDC) and the American Academy of Pediatrics (AAP).
 However, should you have doubts, we encourage you to discuss these with your healthcare provider.
 If you should refuse to vaccinate your child, we will ask you to find another healthcare provider who shares your views.

 We recommend our patients to be vaccinated according to the CDC schedule which is updated annually and approved by the AAP and the AAFP(American Academy of Family Physicians.)
-Our schedule is posted below.

 Explanation of Generations Family Practice Vaccine Policy